MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 Win32 Binaries on the right, and download libxml2, iconv, and zlib.
 Install these in e.g. ``C:\``.

+Note that we hit a bug in version 2.6.31 of libxml2.
+See the bugreport__.
+Use version 2.6.30 or 2.6.32.

 On Windows64 you will have to compile libxml2 yourself (with its optional prerequisites iconv_ and zlib_, for which see below).